Robert Johns | 13 Sep, 2024

 What Are Ethical Hacking Tools?

-So, you've heard the term "hacking tools" and are wondering what exactly they entail?
+So, you've heard the term "hacking tools", but maybe you're wondering, what exactly are they?

 If you're like me, you've probably seen all sorts of hacking movies and TV shows, and it always seems like the guys and girls in these know how to do just about everything at the command line, not to mention social engineering skills for things like sim swapping.